📝 Post Summary

-Cheltenham Festival is almost here, and with bettors looking towards their different selections throughout the races, it’s with looking into which horses you want to back with OddsMonkey!
-We have not only created a guide which looks across the entire Cheltenham Festival, but we are also doing day-specific guides, with this text being focused on the second day!
-Here, we will look through the different races along with all the key details you will need to enjoy the festival even more, such as the time of the races, past winners, and the favourite for each event!
+Cheltenham Festival is almost here, and with many viewers determining their different selections throughout the races, it might be worth looking into which horses are included with OddsMonkey!
+We have created a guide that covers the entire Cheltenham Festival, and we are also producing day-specific guides, with this text focused on the second day of the festival.
+Here, we will review the different races, along with key details to help you enjoy the festival, including race times, past winners, and the bookies’ favourite for each event.

 Cheltenham Festival Day 2 Overview

-The second day of the Cheltenham Festival is set to take place on Wednesday, the 12th of March, and this specific day is called Style Wednesday.
-This particular day celebrates both the thrill of horse racing and the art of fashion, as many people use this day to wear their best and most flamboyant outfits.
+The second day of the Cheltenham Festival is scheduled for Wednesday, the 11th of March, and is called Style Wednesday.
+This day celebrates both the thrill of horse racing and the art of fashion, as many people use it to wear their best and most flamboyant outfits.
 Just like the first day, there are seven races that take place on the second day of the Cheltenham Festival, and the most notable race takes place at 16:00(GMT).
-This race is the BetMGM Queen Mother Champion Steeple Chase, which takes place across around 2 miles of track and is classed as a Grade 1 race.
-These are the seven different races scheduled to take place across the second day of the Cheltenham Festival:
+This race is the BetMGM Queen Mother Champion Steeple Chase, which runs approximately 2 miles and is Grade 1.
+There are seven different races scheduled to take place across the second day of the Cheltenham Festival, the:

-If you are new to horse racing, OddsMonkey is home to its very own horse racing betting guide, which can clue you in on all the different horse racing terms and betting strategies!
+If you are new to horse racing, OddsMonkey is home to its very own horse racing betting guide, which includes information relating to all the different horse racing terms and betting strategies!

 Cheltenham Festival Day 2 Races